 The study of formal methods and approaches to reasoning and modelling in the geosciences: linguistics, logic,AI,mathematics,databases,...

 Hospital Episodes Statistics APHO Technical Group for sharing data and knowledge in handling HES database.
-This mailing list is now closed.
+This list has been retained 07/08/15.
+No one can subscribe to this list and no one can post to this list. contact email@example.com for all enquiries regarding this list

 The activities of the Health Statistics User Group are aimed at maintaining and improving data quality, data access, and the use of health and health statistics.
 We aim to represent all users of health and health services.